slab/quill/docs/guides/how-to-customize-quill.md

 #### `div` as the default block level element instead of `p`

 `p` is the default block level element in Quill.
 Here's how you can set it to `div`.
-This is especially useful in cases where you are not in control of the styling the output HTML.
+This is especially useful in cases where you can't control styling of the output HTML.
 For example, when the content is imported in Gmail.

 ```js
 Block.tagName = 'div';